 Mother of special-needs boy thanks another mom for sweet moment

-Mother of special-needs boy thanks another mom for sweet moment - Fox29 WFLX TV, West Palm Beach, FL-news & weather The mother of a son with special needs took to Facebook to thank another mom for a thoughtful act of kindness and a great piece of parenting.
+Mother of special-needs boy thanks another mom for sweet moment - WECT TV6-WECT.com:News, weather & sports Wilmington, NC The mother of a son with special needs took to Facebook to thank another mom for a thoughtful act of kindness and a great piece of parenting.
 Leah Carroll thanked the anonymous woman who brought her children over to meet her son when they were curious about why her son, Malachi, was in a wheelchair.

 Add your comments below